The two causes are RDP plug-ins and UDP usage under certain conditions.

 Go in the Experience tab of your RDP sessions and set Load plug-ins in embedded mode to No. This solution has a low impact.

 Solution for UDP usage

-There's an option in RDM to disable UDP usage.
+There is an option in Remote Desktop Manager to disable UDP usage.

 - Open Remote Desktop Manager as an administrator.

 - Click on Tools – More Tools – Local RDP/RemoteApp Manager.